struckbylightning/Notepad/_posts/2018-05-02-define-rollup-fields-for-lookup-relationships-in-custom-metadata.md

 2. Define Rollup Field Mapping
 ![Rollup Field Mappings.png]({{site.baseurl}}/images/Rollup%20Field%20Mappings.png)

-3. Create trigger on the child objects whose field needs to be aggregated using below template code, refer to below sample trigger (replace Account with Sobject\`s api name onto which you are creating trigger)
+3. Create trigger on all the child objects whose field needs to be aggregated using below template code, -To support metadata above we will need triggers on all distinct Child objects i.e Account, User & Inventory_Projection__c -For above Rollup Object Mapping 'Account to Parent Accounts' where child object is Account, here\`s how trigger on Account object should look like,
 ```javascript
 trigger AccountTrigger on Account (after insert, after update, after delete, after undelete) {
     Account[] objects = null;